What is iCanConnect?

 To be eligible, the individual must:

-- Have combined vision and hearing loss verified by a doctor or professional service provider
+- Have significant combined vision and hearing loss verified by a doctor or professional service provider

 - Be able to be trained to use the equipment the program provides, including telephones, computers and other communication equipment